SEE-GEO/ccic/README.md

 ``ccic`` relies on the ``pansat`` package to outmatically download reuqired input data.
 To automatically download the CPCIR input data, you need to provide ``pansat`` with your credentials for the NASA GES DISC server.

----
-**NOTE**

-We recommend creating a new account with throw-away credential for this purpose.
+> NOTE: We recommend creating a new account with throw-away credential for this purpose.
----

 After setting up your account you can configure ``pansat`` as follows: